PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 # The Product Market Fit Game

+Simply, you need to complete the title of each level as your goal.
+There are multiple failure modes for each level, these have been listed - go through them sequentially.
+Sometimes, you will find that you cannot complete a level and need to pivot your entire company - that's what you may need to do to win.

 ## Level 0 - Choosing a problem to work on

 Start by solving a problem you've had yourself.
 It needs to be a big problem, that you've actually tried to solve too - if it's something you've never attempted to fix, then it isn't a big enough problem.

-Some people spend months or years thinking about their idea and make no actual progress as a result.
-You learn more by trying something out than hypothesizing.
+Many people spend months or years attempting to validate their idea in advance and make no progress as a result.
+You will always get more clarity by doing something rather than hypothesizing.
 If you fail, try something else!

 The type of idea you have will greatly influence your life.